 While working with NRB, Mr. Parshall has testified numerous times in both the House and the Senate on religious freedom issues, and he presented NRB’s position on media freedom and FCC rule changes for non-commercial broadcasters before the Federal Communications Commission.
 Mr. Parshall worked with Senate leaders, and in particular Senator Sam Brownback (R-KS), in drafting a religious freedom amendment designed to protect faith-based communicators from being wrongly prosecuted under the new federal hate crimes law.
 That amendment was part of legislation passed by Congress and signed into law by President Barack Obama.

 Mr. Parshall’s work as a New York Times best-selling novelist has received critical acclaim from Publishers Weekly, numerous fiction reviews, and film insiders like Hollywood producer/director Ken Wales.
-He has published nine suspense novels, his most recent, Edge of Apocalypse and Thunder of Heaven, and the upcoming Brink of Chaos as a co-author with Left Behind author Tim LaHaye.
+He has published eleven suspense novels, his most recent, Edge of Apocalypse, Thunder of Heaven, and recently released Brink of Chaos, as a co-author with Left Behind author Tim LaHaye.
 Mr. Parshall is a frequent speaker on issues of faith, public policy and biblical worldview, and has debated organizations like the ACLU, Americans United for Separation of Church and State, the Freedom From Religion Foundation, and the Southern Poverty Law Center as well as atheist groups.
 He has addressed a wide divergence of audiences, from legal and public policy events in the Washington, DC area, to debating movie directors in Hollywood on the role of violence in cinema.
 Mr. Parshall is a member of Who’s Who in American Law, and Who’s Who in Emerging Leaders in America.
 He is married to nationally-syndicated Christian radio broadcaster Janet Parshall.